Armadillo (character): Fictional character biography

 Following the Avengers vs. X-Men storyline, Armadillo is seen taking part in a prison riot.
 Mimic and Rogue were the only ones to respond.
 Copying the powers of Armadillo, Equinox, and Man-Bull, Mimic and Rogue were able to stop the riot.
 Boomerang and Owl then hire Armadillo onto the Sinister Sixteen, assembled to distract the Chameleon's forces while Boomerang steals from him.

-Armadillo, working for She-Thing, is next seen attacking the Thing while they are both imprisoned.
+Working for She-Thing, Armadillo is next seen attacking the Thing while they are both imprisoned.

-Armadillo later joins HYDRA after Baron Helmut Zemo promises to cure his condition in exchange for his allegiance.
-He takes part in HYDRA's plot to sterilize the human race by using Inhuman blood, but betrays Zemo after Sam Wilson, the new Captain America, tells Armadillo that by serving HYDRA, he'd be trading his soul and humanity just to be cured.
+Armadillo later joins Hydra after Helmut Zemo promises to cure his condition in exchange for his allegiance.
+He takes part in Hydra's plot to sterilize the human race by using Inhuman blood, but betrays Zemo after Sam Wilson, the new Captain America, tells Armadillo that by serving Hydra, he would be trading his soul and humanity just to be cured.

 Armadillo is later revealed to have been hired by Dr. Karl Malus in exchange for a cure to his condition.
 He aids the Sons of the Serpent in a trafficking plot to ship illegal immigrants for a genetic experiment conducted by Karl Malus and fights Sam Wilson, who had followed the leader of the smugglers to a diner.
 During the fight, Armadillo expresses his anger and frustration on Sam for not keeping his promise to cure him.

 Armadillo is later seen on a crime spree when he is defeated by Ironheart.

-During the "Opening Salvo" part of the 2017 "Secret Empire" storyline, Armadillo is recruited by Baron Helmut Zemo to join the Army of Evil.
+During the "Secret Empire" storyline, Armadillo is recruited by Baron Helmut Zemo to join the Army of Evil.

 During the "Search for Tony Stark" arc, Armadillo rejoined Hood's gang and assisted in the attack on Castle Doom.

-During the "Hunted" storyline, Armadillo is among the animal-themed characters that were captured by Taskmaster and Black Ant for Kraven the Hunter's "Great Hunt" that is sponsored by Arcade's company Arcade Industries.
-He was seen watching the fight between Spider-Man and Scorpion until the Hunter-Bots created by Arcade Industries arrived.
-Then he was seen fleeing from the Hunter-Bots when the "Great Hunt" begins.
-Armadillo was seen with the remaining animal-themed characters who were gathered by Vulture.
-Armadillo partook in the attack on the Hunter-Bots.
-Armadillo was freed when Kraven the Hunter had Arcade lower the forcefield around Central Park.
-Armadillo and the Serpent Society were seen charging towards the police only to be subdued by the Avengers and the Fantastic Four.
+During the "Hunted" storyline, Armadillo is among the animal-themed superhumans who are captured by Taskmaster and Black Ant for Kraven the Hunter's "Great Hunt".
+Armadillo was freed when Kraven had Arcade lower the forcefield around Central Park.

+During the "Gang War" storyline, Spider-Woman fought Armadillo in the Bronx.
+Upon being defeated, Armadillo states to her that he has no idea what Hydra is up to while having referenced Baron Zemo's cure offer to him.
+As members of the Menagerie, Armadillo and Man-Bull fought Spider-Man and She-Hulk until Mary Jane Watson arrived in her Jackpot outfit.
+She helped Spider-Man entangle Armadillo's ball form.